-Each party to a case has full access to court files.
+Each party to a case has full access to the court files.
 In particular, a party may file a motion with the court requesting the review and photocopying of court files.
 However, in certain cases involving state secrets, a person (including an attorney) seeking to study the respective case file first has to obtain authorisation from the agencies responsible for disclosure of those state secrets.

 At the same time, final court decisions on merits as well as various procedural rulings are publicly accessible online in the Unified State Register for Court Decisions.
 This database contains electronic versions of all decisions rendered by the Ukrainian courts of all levels starting from approximately mid-2006.

 However, owing to the data protection rules, the mentioned electronic versions of court decisions hide names and any other personal data of individuals, such as information on bank accounts, addresses and vehicle registration numbers.
 Persons seeking to obtain an undisclosed court decision must prove to the court that such decision directly relates to their rights, interests, freedoms or obligations.

 ix Litigation funding

 Third-party funding is not regulated in Ukraine.
 Accordingly, there are no limitations or prohibitions on funding claims in civil and commercial proceedings before the Ukrainian courts and in arbitration proceedings seated in Ukraine.
 However, in practice third-party funding is not actively used in Ukraine.

 In the event that a party wishes to use third-party funding in Ukraine, the Rules of Professional Conduct contain a requirement that an attorney practising in Ukraine when representing a client may not take into account instructions from other parties.
 Furthermore, an attorney intending to share any privileged documents or information with a third party (i.e., funder) shall obtain the client's consent.